Understanding Freedom Debt Relief Process

 Impact on Credit Score

 Settling debts can initially lower credit scores due to missed payments and negotiations.
-However, as debts are paid off, credit scores gradually improve over time.
+However, as debts are paid off, credit scores gradually improve.

 Negotiating with creditors for debt relief can be challenging but is crucial for achieving financial freedom.
 Seeking professional help from reputable debt relief companies can streamline the process and increase the chances of successful settlements.